Girish023/Resume-Match-Pro-AI-Powered-Resume-Job-Description-Matcher/README.md

 AI Engineer
 Backend Developer
 NLP Engineer

-These can be expanded easily in app.py.
+NOTE: These can be expanded easily in app.py.

 🌐 Internationalization
 ✅ English
 ✅ Spanish
 Change language from the sidebar dropdown.